Kotlin/KEEP/proposals/KEEP-0455-lateinit-val.md

 }
 ```

-`lateinit val` differs from related declarations in the following ways:
+`lateinit val` compares to related declarations in the following ways:
 * It can be late initialized in any scope, unlike `val` class properties which restrict deferred initialization to `init` blocks.
-* It supports **smartcasts**, unlike properties explicitly delegated to `AssignOnce`: since the value is stable after initialization, the compiler treats it similarly to `val` properties.
+* It supports **smartcasts**: since the value is stable after initialization, the compiler treats it similarly to `val` properties.
 * It has no restrictions on the property type: nullable and primitive types are allowed, in contrast with `lateinit var`.
+* It permits no custom setter or getter, similar to `lateinit var`.
+* It exposes no backing field on the source level.
+In particular, `@field:` annotation target is invalid for `lateinit val`.
+* It is thread-safe, meaning semantics are preserved in a multithreaded environment.

+The backing field is hidden in this design because interacting with it through annotations
+could bypass generated setter and violate assign-once semantics.

+Thread-safety is required by design because without it,
+concurrent access could silently violate the stability contract that smartcasts rely on,
+leading to subtle, hard-to-debug issues.

-Together with existing declarations,
-`lateinit val` contributes to a consistent property model
+Together with existing declarations, `lateinit val` contributes to a consistent property model
 where the `lateinit` modifier moves compile-time read-write invariants to runtime:

 |       |                      `var`                      |               `lateinit var`               |               `lateinit val`               |                      `val`                      |